DarthOstrich/processes/root-login.md

 # Disable Root login

-* Follow the same steps as above but also ensure PermitLogin is set to no
+* Follow the same steps as above but also ensure PermitRootLogin is set to no

 ```
 PermitRootLogin no